US star 6lack claps back at Nigerian troll for saying Wizkid's MIL is overrated

 The statement has since sparked massive reactions on social media, with American rapper 6lack coming to Wizkid's defence.

-6lack stated that Wizkid's Made In Lagos album is the best album to be dropped during the lockdown.
+6lack stated that Wizkid's Made In Lagos album was the best album dropped during the COVID-19 pandemic.

 "Also @Wizkidayo dropped the best album during this pandemic, of any genre," 6lack said.